scylladb/care-pet/javascript/README.md

 The application allows tracking of pets health indicators and consist of three parts:

-- migrate (`/src/cmd/migrate/index.js`) - creates the `carepet` keyspace and tables
+- migrate (`npm run migrate`) - creates the `carepet` keyspace and tables
-- collar (`/src/cmd/sensor/index.js`) - generates a pet health data and pushes it into the storage
+- collar (`npm run sensor`) - generates a pet health data and pushes it into the storage
-- web app (`/src/index.js`) - REST API service for tracking pets health state
+- web app (`npm run dev`) - REST API service for tracking pets health state

 ## Quick Start